MAIF/lets-automate/readme.md

 gradlew shadowJar
 ```

-the jar is located in the folder `build/libs/letsautomate-shadow.jar`
+The jar file is located in the folder `build/libs/letsautomate-shadow.jar`

 ### Ovh Key